kourouklides/artificial_neural_networks/README.md

 It is strongly recommended that you download the whole GitHub repository, but you can also try to download just the individual Python files and see if they work.
 However, there is no guarantee that individual files will work on their own.

 To download the whole repository, there are currently two mains options:
-* Clone the repository using [GitHub Desktop](https://desktop.github.com/) or using the [command line (terminal)](https://help.github.com/articles/cloning-a-repository/)
+* Clone the repository using [GitHub Desktop](https://desktop.github.com/) or using the [command line (terminal)](https://help.github.com/articles/cloning-a-repository/):

+        git clone

 * Download the respository as a ZIP file

 You can choose the one which best suits your needs.
+If you do not have Git on Windows you can downloawd it [here](https://git-scm.com/download/win).

 ## Setup and Installation
 The code should run on any machine (i.e. Windows, macOS, Linux) that supports __Python 3__.